 The following table shows the concentrations of those aged 65 and older in Ocean County.
-Ocean County has the second largest 65 and older population in New Jersey, with 22% of its population in this age group.
-However, looking at the municipal level, this population has concentrations double the County percentage in 7 of its municipalities.
-Mantoloking has the highest concentration with 69% of its population aged 65 and older.
+The county has the second largest 65 and older population in New Jersey, at 22 percent.
+However, seven municipalities have concentrations double the county average.
+Mantoloking has the highest concentration with 69 percent of its population aged 65 and older.